Jeremiah Useni

-Jeremiah Timbut Useni (born 16 February 1943) is a retired Nigerian army lieutenant general, who served as minister responsible for the administration of the Federal Capital Territory, Abuja under the Sani Abacha military junta.
+Jeremiah Timbut Useni (16 February 1943 – 23 January 2025) was a Nigerian army lieutenant general, who served as minister responsible for the administration of the Federal Capital Territory, Abuja under the Sani Abacha military junta.
 He served Nigeria in various capacities such as Minister for Transport and Quarter-Master General of the Nigeria Army.
 Useni also served as Deputy Chairman of one of the significant parties in Nigeria, the All Nigeria Peoples Party.
 He was elected Senator for the Plateau South constituency of Plateau State, Nigeria in the March 2015 national elections.
 Useni was running on the People's Democratic Party (PDP) platform.

+Background

+Useni was born in Langtang, Northern Region, British Nigeria on 16 February 1943.
+He died on 23 January 2025, at the age of 81.

 Military service

 Useni came to national limelight in Nigeria when he was appointed Military Governor of Nigeria's defunct Bendel State in January 1984.

 In 1998, Useni then minister for the capital territory of Abuja, was rumored as a successor to General Sani Abacha.

-Useni states that the decision to appoint Abdulsalami Abubakar instead was based on protocol.
+Useni stated that the decision to appoint Abdulsalami Abubakar instead was based on protocol.

 Ten years later, Useni insisted Abacha died a natural death, contrary to rumors that he died after eating a poisoned apple.

 Speaking in April 2008, the Minister of the Federal Capital Territory, Aliyu Modibbo Umar, blamed problems with the Abuja Master Plan on the administration of Useni as a minister under the Abacha military government.